dferrell30/Defender-KQL-Playbook/README.md

 As identity threats evolve, A.I. should also be considered an emerging pillar for detection and response.

 ![Zero Trust Diagram](./images/ZeroTrustSecurityFrameworkInfographic.png)

-## 🎯 Purpose

-This repository is intended to provide a **practical, repeatable, and structured KQL playbook** for Microsoft Defender hunting and investigation workflows.

-It is designed to help defenders:

-- Hunt for suspicious activity
-- Validate security controls
-- Investigate known behaviors
-- Accelerate triage and response
-- Build repeatable Defender hunting workflows

 ---